 Further analysis by Forrester suggests that this could be down to 89% of digital businesses investigating personalisation – businesses are still trying to deliver personalised experiences based on age-old methods of segmentation, putting their customers into buckets based on presumed and static personas.

 Customers expect relevant and valuable interactions from the businesses they spend their money with.
-And the good news is, they are willing to share information about themselves in order for brands to personalise their experience.
-In short, they’re giving you permission to extend your offerings into their lifestyle – if you get it right.
+And the good news is, they are willing to share information about themselves for brands to personalise their experience.
+In short, they’re permitting you to extend your offerings into their lifestyle – if you get it right.

 Sloppy, impersonal marketing is a recipe for failure.
 So, businesses need to ensure they are using the data correctly.
 This is where businesses can move beyond personalisation, and onto individualisation.

 Personalisation should not be confused with individualisation.
-To sum it up, personalisation is the process where you tailor a communication so it is personal to an individual.
+To sum it up, personalisation is the process where you tailor emails so they are unique and relevant to each consumer.
 This is everything from a name or address to a hobby or past purchase.

 Individualisation, on the other hand, is the ability to create communications driven entirely by an individual’s preference.
 It utilises specific customer data points to provide a holistic, 360-degree view of each customer.
 This allows you to target them as individuals, as opposed to broad persona types.